 The memories that used to haunt you may now bring you comfort.
-The things that used to make you cry may make you smile and fill your heart with remembered joy.
+The little things that used to make you cry may make you smile and fill your heart with remembered joy.

 Despite the popular saying, time doesn’t “heal” the wound.
 But it does soften the blow.
 As the years go by, the sharpness of the pain will soften.
 The sorrow and anger and regret will give way to treasured memories and a deep but gentle longing mixed with heartache and love.

-How Long Does Grief Last After….
+How Long Does Grieving Last After….